 Promise rings didn’t stop there though.
 During the Victorian and Georgian eras people gave something called acrostic rings as a form of a promise ring.
 Acrostic rings spelled out a word with gemstones, using the type of gemstone to represent a letter.
 So, a diamond might represent the letter D, a ruby the letter R, and so on.
 These rings were like secret, encoded messages, and gave birth to the whole “secret language of gems” concept.

 Betrothals, or a legally binding ceremony to be married were common too, and rings were often exchanged as a symbol of the betrothal commitment.
 These could be called an early version of the promise ring as well.
-Regardless of when or where the idea of a promise ring first originated, the general premise of promise rings has remained relatively consistent throughout the centuries.
+Regardless of when or where the idea of a promise ring first originated, the general promise ring meaning has remained relatively consistent throughout the centuries.
 It boils down to a token and symbol of commitment, nothing more, nothing less.

 What is a Promise Ring’s Meaning?